EXP-code/EXP/Paper/paper/paper.md

 descriptions of dynamics, N-body simulations, and compact descriptions of observed data gave rise to `EXP`.
-This package provides recent developments from applied mathematics and numerical computation to represent complete series of _Basis Function Expansions_ that describe the variation of _any_ field in space.
+This package provides recent developments from applied mathematics and numerical computation to represent complete series of BFEs that describe the variation of _any_ field in space.
 In the context of galactic dynamics, these fields may be density, potential, force, velocity fields or any intrinsic field produced by simulations such as